 Adult Mission Trip – Summer 2017

-We will travel to Melvin, Michigan, from June 25 through July 1.
-We will once again work with the local Habitat for Humanity office to help build homes for local residents.
-For more information, please call Pat Enders at 847-404-5826.
+The 2017 adult mission team traveled to Melvin, Michigan, from June 25 through July 1, once again working with the local Habitat for Humanity office to help build homes for local residents.
+For information about future trips, please call the church office at 847-381-0524.

-Salem members visited our veterans at the VA in North Chicago on Sunday, April 23.
+Salem members visited our veterans at the VA hospital in North Chicago on Sunday, April 23

 Port Huron, Michigan, Mission Trip June 12 – 17, 2016